 The EPA is collecting samples of soils and/or waters for analysis for PFAS.
 The EPA is also looking for exposure pathways that may increase people’s contact with the chemicals, such as bore and surface water usage.

 If significant levels are detected and human or ecological exposure is likely, a more detailed assessment will be undertaken.

 The EPA will work with the occupiers and owners of these sites, or the responsible parties, to clean-up the site, where necessary.

 The initial investigations can take approximately six months, with further testing undertaken where required.

 Test findings are made available throughout the investigations.

 More information is available on the NSW EPA PFAS investigation process page.

-Release of the National Environmental Management Plan for PFAS
+Release of draft PFAS National Environmental Management Plan version 3

 Working with our stakeholders

 The NSW Government is committed to working closely with all relevant government agencies, to closely monitor the progress of investigations, and to keep local communities informed.
 Government agencies include local councils, NSW Department of Primary Industries, NSW Health, NSW Food Authority, and where necessary the Commonwealth Department of Defence, and Commonwealth Department of Health.